 - Emergency Certificate issued by the Embassy of India in Nepal.

 Trekkers from SAARC countries get a gratis visa, which means free visa, for up to 30 days.

 In a year, one can only stay a total of 150 days.

 Permits required for trekking in Nepal

-Most of the trekking regions in Nepal fall under a certain conservation project and/or is a restricted area.
+Most of the trekking regions in Nepal fall under a certain conservation project or is a restricted area.

-Therefore, every trekker, whether independent or trekking through a government authorized agency, need to obtain a few permits.
-These permits are checked at entrance point, exit point and en route.
+Therefore, every trekker, whether independent or trekking through a travel agency, need to get a few permits.
+You must show these permits at entrance point, exit point, and en route.